-- After installing, perform a factory reset, which will remove any China network settings from the factory.
-Be sure to follow this path: Settings > general > factory reset
+- After installation, perform a pinhole RST reset, which will remove all Chinese network settings from the factory.

 - Also, remember that this is essentially an android tablet for your car, and occasionally you’ll need to perform reboots if you encounter anything funky, just like you would on a cell phone or computer.

 - Soft reboot is done by the pull down menu on top and hitting reset.
 90% of the time a soft reset will take care of any anomalies.

 - After making a setting change usually a hard reset is needed for it to take.
 Hard reset is done by pressing the reset button on the faceplate with a paper clip or SIM card tool.

 - Test your reverse camera.
 If it looks like the below photo, you’ll need to go into camera settings and switch from PAL to NTSC.
 The default in mine was PAL, which is a video format standard used in Europe.